hackThacker/Ethical-hacking/README.md

 | NetworkChuck  | If you are looking where to learn very basic stuff with a fun way, this guy is yours.		 | [Link](https://www.youtube.com/c/NetworkChuck) |
 | CryptoCat		| Although this channel is newly, it has some really great content you definetly should check | [link](https://www.youtube.com/c/CryptoCat23) |
 | HackerSploit  | This one explains tools, and does HackTheBox retired machines.
 And also does real life scenarios hacking | [Link](https://www.youtube.com/c/HackerSploit) |
+Here's the list with the content reformatted as requested:
 | Black Hat | ... | [link](https://www.youtube.com/channel/UCJ6q9Ie29ajGqKApbLqfBOg) |
 | Injector Pca | ... | [link](https://www.youtube.com/channel/UCRFG_j0cgLWtJOG6fl_-rxQ) |
 | Hisham Mir | ... | [link](https://www.youtube.com/channel/UCYTK8lk8oLLaA330rqd0qgA) |